marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 We have defined (in ADR 0006) the way in which we intend to implement Tenancy in Marain instances using the `Marain.Tenancy` service.
 As noted in that ADR, managing the desired model by hand would be excessively error prone and as such, we need to design tooling that will allow us to create and manage new tenants, and to allow them to use the Marain services they are licenced for.

 Before we can build that tooling we need to design the underlying process by which tenant onboarding, enrollment and offboarding will work.
-This needs to allow new Client Tenants to be onboarded into Marain services without tightly coupling the services so some central "thing" that knows everything about them.
+This needs to allow new Client Tenants to be onboarded into Marain services without tightly coupling the services so some central thing that knows everything about them.

 ## Decision